 Ultimately, we advise clients to execute campaigns that empower creators' content rather than disrupt it, which often results in making viewers happy.

 With television, Fidelman explained, it is impossible to know who is actually watching a commercial even though it is aired.
-“Unless you have physical stores, you have to look in a demographic area to see if sales went up or not, and it is not a direct link; it’s about inference,” he explained.
+“Unless you have physical stores, you have to look in a demographic area to see if sales went up or not, and it is not a direct link; it’s about inference,” he said.
 But with Influencers, one can track performance from start to finish without the big budgets of big television campaigns.
 “Moreover, you have a third-party source that is essentially doing a commercial for you,” he added.

 Targeting Opportunities: Influencers Reach Variety of Demographics

-Multicultural Millennials are some of the hottest targets.
+But Multicultural Millennials are still some of the hottest targets.
 “Executing Influencer campaigns in itself is a way that brands are attracting Millennial audiences,” Jacobson said.
 “As far as Multicultural goes, Brands love working with a variety of Influencers to attract all audience demographics…There are thousands of creators out there, so there are plenty of opportunities to reach any audience.”

 The Future Belongs to Those with Long-Term Influencer Relationships